flux-framework/rfc/spec_13.rst

 Get the ranks of the local processes in the process group.
 This is a simple topology function to distinguish between processes that can communicate through IPC mechanisms (e.g., shared memory) and other network mechanisms.
-The user SHALL set ``length`` to the size returned by :c:func:`PMI_Get_clique_size`, and ``ranks`` to an integer array of that length.
+The user SHALL set :c:var:`length` to the size returned by :c:func:`PMI_Get_clique_size`, and :c:var:`ranks` to an integer array of that length.
 Upon success, the PMI library SHALL fill each slot of the array with the rank of a local process in the process group.

 Errors: